rbb-data/starter/README.md

 Note that `cool-project-name` will be used in various places and will by default also determine the path on the server where the app will be available.

-Propably you also want to add a remote.
+Probably you also want to add a remote.
 For example:

 ```